You’ve got your DSLR – what next?

 Get your photographs out there and share them with your family, friends or the world!

-Flickr is a great place to start, and it’s free for the first 200 images.
-Ther’re great communities and groups that you can join on Flickr, and tons of other photographers to talk to and images to look at.
+Flickr is a great place to start.
+There’re great communities and groups that you can join on Flickr, and tons of other photographers to talk to and images to look at.

 Here’s my flickr page to check out.

 There are loads of great photo sharing sites out there besides Flickr.
-You can try these suggestions if you like, or Pinterest is a new social image sharing site that’s worth a look?
+You can try these suggestions if you like, or perhaps Pinterest or Instagram?

 9. Check your gear before you go out…